 Some models have a pump incorporated into the machine that will suck the water out of the vessel and into the machine, providing you have enough water in the bucket you should be able to use your pressure washer un-interrupted.

-If you find that water pressure is just too low and you are not getting water to your pressure washer then you can get a water booster fitted to your home, increasing your water pressure.
+If you find that water pressure is just too low and you are not getting water to your washer then you can get a water booster fitted to your home, increasing your water pressure.

 What to do if there is no water coming out of your pressure washer

-Firstly you should make sure that you have turned the water on at the source, running a pressure washer without water can damage it in the long run.
+Firstly you should make sure that you have turned the water on at the source, running a washer without water can damage it in the long run.

 After checking this you should then check your hose, making sure there are no kinks or splits in it.
 We suggest disconnecting the hose from the machine and running the water to make sure there is no blockage inside the pipe.